The monsoon rains bring life back to our parched desert. Moisture, green, growing things, and creatures who seem to reanimate when the rains arrive.

 Don't Capture Them, But Check Out Tarantulas in the Wild

 Again, tarantulas are part of the ecosystem.
 Let them do their job.
 If you see them, you don't need to run away or try to hurt them.
 They're not interested in you, remember?
-Unless you have eight hairy legs and really cute thorax, they'll probably just move along.
+Unless you have eight hairy legs and a really cute thorax, they'll probably just move along.

 These creepy critters are pretty fascinating.
 Remember, they're just another part of this beautiful desert landscape.
 Stay out of their way, and they'll stay out of yours.